 The park is sure to be hit in the spring, summer, and fall when the weather is moderate; the park is open all year round for visits.
 No matter which season you decide to visit, be sure to pack extra layers, as the bay can be as much as 30 degrees cooler than the inland areas.
 The park is a pleasant camping destination featuring 120 campsites, including both primitive camping sites, group sites, and RV sites.
 So bring your campervan to Morro Bay State Park whenever you're in the area for an unforgettable camping experience.

 Transportation in Morro Bay State Park

 Morro Bay State Park is easy to access by car or RV.
-While in San Luis Obispo County, take either Highway 1 or Highway 101 towards Los Osos and after a few miles of travelling, you will find yourself at the entrance of the park.
-From the town of Morro Bay, it hardly takes 5 minutes to reach the park from Main Street.
+While in San Luis Obispo County, take either Highway 1 or Highway 101 towards Los Osos, and after a few miles of traveling, you will find yourself at the entrance of the park.
+From the town of Morro Bay, it hardly takes five minutes to reach the park from Main Street.
 When on foot, it takes less than half an hour to arrive at the park.
 Piney Way and Pacific Street are a little longer, but both take less than 10 minutes from the town to reach the park.

 Campgrounds and parking in Morro Bay State Park

 The Campground at Morro Bay State Park